 Patrick’s leadership was especially top of mind for me recently.
 This past Monday, he convened a major gathering at the National Press Club that brought together mental health leaders and policymakers.
 The event opened with an interview featuring his cousin, Secretary Robert F. Kennedy Jr.

 Patrick and Secretary Kennedy have very little in common politically, and Patrick acknowledged that directly.
 As he closed his opening remarks, he said many people were probably wondering how he could stand on that stage and introduce someone whose political views he often disagrees with.
-But he explained that he was there because the Secretary will help shape the national agenda on mental health and addiction — and those issues matter to everyone.
+But he explained that he was there because the Secretary will help shape the national agenda on mental health and addiction.
+And those issues matter to everyone.
 Patrick spoke about how both of them understand, through their own family experiences, what mental illness and addiction can do to individuals and families.
-He said, essentially, that they may sit in different political rooms, but on this issue they share a mission.
+He said, essentially, that they may sit in different political camps, but on this issue they share a mission.

-Because of that leadership, he’s helped drive real progress, including the Action for Progress on Mental Health and Substance Use — a framework that, if fully implemented, could have tremendous benefits for people across the country.
+Because of that leadership, he and Rebecca and their team have helped drive real progress, including the Action for Progress on Mental Health and Substance Use — a framework that, if fully implemented, could have tremendous benefits for people across the country.
 I have enormous respect and admiration for Patrick’s ability to lead with that kind of focus and commitment.

 Hutchison, NationSwell: What is the North Star of your leadership?